Combine two or more requests into one using the merge feature.

 What happens to merged requests?

-The non-preserved request will be deleted.
-Loading the deleted request will redirect to the preserved request.
+Any in-app references or URLs leading to the deleted request will automatically redirect to the preserved request.